 48 hours before departure I got an email and checked-in for my flight online.
 Malaysia Airlines uses the check-in system provided by GDS giant Amadeus.
 It works well.
 A few minutes later I had my electronic boarding pass.
 Bali airport allows electronic boarding passes.

 Bali airport can be crowded with many flights to China mainland, especially at night, but my experience was rather peaceful for this midday departure.
 Unfortunately, a major holiday was approaching, so flights were expected to be full 100% leaving the island (including my flight).

 There is no Oneworld or Malaysia Airlines dedicated lounge at Denpasar airport.
-The Premier Lounge is also accessible for Priority Pass members and this is my least favourite lounge at Denpasar airport.
+The Premier Lounge is also accessible for Priority Pass members and this is my least favorite lounge at Denpasar airport.
 It is often crowded, has just barely edible snacks and simple drinks.
-The neighbouring T/G lounge is quite a bit better (that’s where I ended up).
+The neighboring T/G lounge is quite a bit better (that’s where I ended up).

 Boarding was late due to the late arrival from Kuala Lumpur but just by a few minutes.
 Malaysia Airlines follows a priority boarding concept but it isn’t exactly well enforced with multiple lines going all over the boarding gate area at Bali airport.